What Is The Biological Reason For Acne?

 Bacterial involvement is an important aspect of acne development.
 P. acnes thrives in the clogged hair follicles, where it feeds on the accumulated sebum.
 This bacterial growth triggers an immune response, leading to inflammation and the characteristic redness and swelling associated with acne.

-See also How Do You Draw Out The Head Of A Pimple?
+See also How Do You Get Rid Of A Pimple That's Not Popped?

 7.3 Inflammation and Acne